Booking an Appointment

-- If you are unable to keep an appointment or do not need the appointment any more, please cancel it in good time so that it can be used for someone else.
+To make an appointment for a consultation with a GP or nurse please telephone us or book online (see below for how to register for online bookings).
+Please note that all telephone conversations are recorded.
+If you are unable to keep an appointment or do not need the appointment any more, please cancel it in good time so that it can be given to someone else.

 Out of Hours